Abbeyfield was established in Aotearoa in 1992 and its housing model is tried and tested internationally.

 Abbeyfield houses in New Zealand

 There are currently 14 Abbeyfield houses in New Zealand providing a home to 161 residents.
 They are in Whangarei, Auckland, Hamilton, Masterton, Palmerston North, Takaka, Motueka, Nelson (Stoke and Tahunanui), Christchurch (Hornby and Wigram), Leeston, Queenstown and Dunedin.
-Local societies are actively working to establish houses in Manukau, Greymouth, Blenheim and Western Bay of Plenty.
+Local societies are actively working to establish houses in Manukau, Katikati, Hawke’s Bay, Blenheim, Greymouth and Waimakariri.
 Find out more about our houses.

 Abbeyfield New Zealand is a registered charity (CC23346) and a registered Community Housing Provider (CHP) with the Community Housing Regulatory Authority.
 We are a member of Community Housing Aotearoa.